ben-hong/jobly/README.md

 # jobly

-This is a simply job applying app that utilizes react and node to allow the user to apply for the companies listed in the database.
+This is a job applying app that utilizes react and node to allow the user to apply for the companies listed in the database.

 demo site: http://thoughtless-beef.surge.sh/